Port Hedland

 In terms of cultural diversity, Port Hedland records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Port Hedland's cultural diversity index was above average, with 12.5% of its residents speaking a language other than English at home and 23.7% born overseas.
-Christianity was the predominant religion in Port Hedland, comprising 40.2% of the population.
-Notably, Judaism had an overrepresentation of 0.1%, compared to None% across the Rest of WA.
+Port Hedland's cultural diversity index was above average, with 12.5% speaking a language other than English at home and 23.7% born overseas.
+Christianity was the predominant religion in Port Hedland, comprising 40.2%.
+Judaism, however, showed significant overrepresentation at 0.1%, compared to 0% across the rest of WA.

 Frequently Asked Questions - Diversity